whoadood/osc-pp/README.md

    |__hardware.ts
 ```

-From there you can follow hardware template to add your information to the hardware list.
-If you wish to include an image of your project you will need to also include the image file in the [projects](/public/projects/) folder.
+From there you can click on the edit file icon in the upper right hand corner.
+Once editing follow hardware template to add your information to the hardware list.

+If you wish to include an image of your project you will need to also include the image file in the [projects](/public/projects/) folder and update your hardware information with `/<YOUR_FILE_NAME>.<YOUR_FILE_EXTENSION>`.

 ```
 /
 |__public/
   |__projects/
-     |__<name_of_your_file>.<your_file_extension>
+     |__<YOUR_FILE_NAME>.<YOUR_FILE_EXTENSION>
 ```

 ## 🧞 Commands